goravel/docs/digging-deeper/package-development.md

 ## Service Providers

-[Service provider](../architecutre-concepts/service-providers.md) acts as the bridge between your package and Goravel.
-It is typically located in the root of the package as a `service_provider.go` file.
-Its main function is to bind items into Goravel's service container and guide Goravel in loading package resources.
+[Service providers](../architecutre-concepts/service-providers.md) act as the bridge between your package and Goravel.
+They are typically located in the root of the package as a `service_provider.go` file.
+Their main function is to bind items into Goravel's service container and guide Goravel in loading package resources.

 ## Usage